Francisca-Heii/jobzone-crud/README.md

 #### *Color Scheme*
 * The colors used throughout the website are:

-The navigation bar and the icons used on profile pages has a blue rgb (0,64,153) color with a gradient  dark blue background on menu items.
+RGB (0,64,153): This dark blue color is used on the navigation bar and the icons used on profile pages has a blue with a gradient  dark blue background on menu items.

-The home page contains a blue banner with a rainbow parachuete and white clouds.
-A rgb(9,148,218) color with hoover effect is used on the buttons. #F5F5F5 is used as a background color.
+RGB (9,148,218): This greenish color is used as a background color for the buttons, it has a very light green color on hoovering the button.

+#F5F5F5: This whitesmoke color is used as a background  color of the body.

 A #b3e5fc is applied on flash messages.

 A grey color is used on the table for search jobs to make the the jo search stand out.

+### *Imagery*
+The home page contains a blue banner with a rainbow parachuete and white clouds.

 #### *Typography*
 The project uses Open Sans font on its own through out the site.
 "Montserrat" is used as a fallback font, in cases where Open Sans for some reasons fails to load.
 This means Montserrat will load in order to back up the failed font.
 I like the Open Sans font as I find it elegant, sophisticated, yet modern.
 It is beautifully legible and offers an excllenexcellent reading experience.

+#### *icons*

 #### *Logo*